Leon Blue

-Leon Blue (September 19, 1931) is an American pianist.
+Leon Blue (born September 19, 1931) is an American pianist.
 He has played with Ike & Tina Turner, Lowell Fulson, Albert Collins, B.B.
 King, Albert King, Roy Milton, Little Joe Blue, and many others.
 Blue also recorded as a member of the Manish Boys.

 Life and career

 Leon Blue was born the second of four children in Wichita Falls, Texas on September 19, 1931.
 At the age of 11, Blue began taking piano lessons with the local piano instructor Miss grimes.
 After hearing the song "Honky Tonk Train Blues" by Meade Lux Lewis, Blues was inspired to play boogie-woogie, which he learned by ear.
 By the age of 15, Blue was playing gigs with local blues musicians "Big Daddy" Pat and Charles Buck.
 While still in high school, Blue operated a shoeshine stand at the Trailways bus station.
 The bus station was across from the Miller Brothers Ballroom, where Blue met Western swing musician Bob Wills.
 They formed a friendship and Blue played with him every time he came into town.

 After graduating from Booker T. Washington High School in 1949, Blue attended Bishop College for two years on a football and baseball scholarship, before he was drafted by the U.S. Army during the Korean War.
 He played alongside Ernie Banks with the black baseball team Black Spudders in Wichita Falls.
 Due to his athletics abilities and musicianship, he was a member of the Special Services.

 After Blue was discharged from the army, he moved to Los Angeles to live with his sister and played local gigs.
 His first road gig was with Lowell Fulson, and he spent the next few years working on and off with Roy Milton, Big Jim Wynn, and the T-Bone Walker Band.